Draycott and Church Wilne: Housing

 Over 1,400 residences exist throughout the parish, predominantly at Draycott, the largest settlement.
 The majority of housing stock is of the semi-detached type, then detached or terraced.
 The large majority of these (>900) are owner occupied, with other tenure including social and private rentals.

 Mobility

 The majority of households (80%+) report having the use of a car or van.

 Education

 There is one primary school, Draycott Primary.
 The Island Project is a special learning initiative based at a farm, and provides alternative education and bespoke pastoral support for children and teens, through the use of outdoor, animal-assisted learning projects.

 Community and leisure

-Amenties and local economy
+Amenities and local economy

 The parish has a number of publicly accessible facilities and commercial business activities, overwhelmingly based at Draycott.
 These include fresh food outlets, grocery stores, car repair/service centres, and public houses.
 Two core industrial locations exist at Draycott, west of Victoria Mills which feature companies producing food preparation equipment and automation tooling, and repurposed Draycott Mill industrial units which host smaller niche businesses and retail.
 There is a pyrotechnics business based at Church Wilne.